Da Weasel: Awards

-After a nomination for Best Breakthrough Act in the "Blitz Music Awards" (organized by the Blitz music newspaper) with their first album in 1993, Da Weasel won the newspapers' "Band of the Year" award with Dou-lhe Com A Alma in 1994.
-From their third album, 3º Capítulo, the single "Todagente" yielded a "Best Song" award in 1997.
+After a nomination for Best Breakthrough Act in the Blitz Music Awards (organized by the Blitz music newspaper) with their first album in 1993, Da Weasel won the newspapers' Band of the Year award with Dou-lhe Com A Alma in 1994.
+From their third album, 3º Capítulo, the single "Todagente" yielded a Best Song award in 1997.

+In 2005, the band won the awards for Best Song, Best Portuguese Act and Best R&B/Hip Hop in the regional radio Rádio Nova Era's Melhores do Ano (Best of the Year) awards with their 2004 hit single "Re-tratamento".